grongierisc/Swift-FHIR-Iris/README.md

 dataTypesToWrite and dataTypesToRead are the object we would like to query in the database.

-The authorisation need a perpose and this is done in the Info.plist xml file by adding :
+The authorization need a purpose and this is done in the Info.plist xml file by adding:

 ```xml
     <key>NSHealthClinicalHealthRecordsShareUsageDescription</key>